WilliamMuro/UP210739_CPP/U2/README.md

 **The program works through 5 variables:**<br>

- - counter:sets how many times the user can enter temperatures.
+ - **counter:* sets how many times the user can enter temperatures.
- - temperature: saves entered temperatures.
+ - **temperature:* saves entered temperatures.
- - tempMax: the variable in which the maximum temperature is stored.
+ - **tempMax:* the variable in which the maximum temperature is stored.
- - tempMin:the variable in which the minimum temperature is stored.
+ - **tempMin:* the variable in which the minimum temperature is stored.
- - tempAcum: the variable in which the sum of the temperatures is stored.<br>
+ - **tempAcum:* the variable in which the sum of the temperatures is stored.<br>

 Using a variable do while, tempAcum stores the sum of each temperature that is entered to obtain an average and print it and with one if the maximum temperature is detected and in another the minimum temperature, configuring a very large value to the minimum temperature so that the if always detects when a number is less than the previous one, and the maximum temperature is set to 0 so that the if always detects when an entered temperature is greater than the previous one.<br>